f-guilherme/FortniteMacroEdit/README.md

 # FortniteMacroEdit
  Simple fortnite macro using a global keyboard hook.
 # Usage
- hold your edit key to automatically start editing, without the need to press left mouse button.
+ Hold your edit key to automatically start editing, without the need to press left mouse button.